by admin on 06 Jun, 2015

 STEP 5: INTERVIEWS WITH THE FAMILY

-After parents review your application, they will most likely e-mail you to schedule an interview.
-Be sure to check your voicemail (and e-mail) regularly and reply to parents promptly.
+After parents review your application, they will reach out to schedule an interview.
+Be sure to check your voicemail and e-mail regularly and reply to parents promptly.
 Most families will meet you at their homes, but some will choose another location.
 If your initial interview goes well, you may be asked back for a working interview.
 This will allow for some additional interaction with the children, and you should be paid for your time.

 During the process of your interviews, we will keep an open line of communication with you to help ensure your questions are answered.